-In situ Lu-Hf geochronological data from samples ARK 2017-15 and 11 produces dates that lie within the spread of $^{206}Pb/^{238}U$ dates for both the mnz1 and mnz2 domains (c.
+In situ Lu-Hf geochronological data from samples ARK 2017-15 and 11 produces dates that lie within the spread of Pb/U dates for both the mnz1 and mnz2 domains (c.
 600-570 Ma and c.
 460-390 Ma).
 This highlights that in situ Lu-Hf isotopic data attained via LA-ICP-MS/MS has the capacity to replicate ages attained via U-Pb LA-ICP-MS geochronology in geologically complex samples.
-Furthermore, it can resolve multiple age populations from samples which exhibit significant intragrain complexity, provided careful microstructural targeting is performed and companion trace element data are acquired.
+Furthermore, it can resolve multiple age populations from single samples, provided careful microstructural targeting is performed.

-U-Pb data from both $mnz_1$ and $mnz_2$ domains in both ARK samples exhibit large dispersion in concordant U-Pb dates.
-De Vries Van Leeuwen et al. (2021) argue that this dispersion corresponds to prolonged fluid-mediated dissolution-reprecipitation

-315 given the thermally energetic environment in which these rocks were metamorphosed.
-Although excess analytical scatter and/or common Hf incorporation cannot be ruled out, monazite dissolution-reprecipitation may also explain the overdispersion of the Lu-Hf dates for mnz2 in sample ARK 2017-15 (MSWD = 2.1).
+U-Pb data from both mnz1 and mnz2 domains in both ARK samples exhibit large dispersion in concordant U-Pb dates.
+De Vries Van Leeuwen et al. (2021) argue that this dispersion corresponds prolonged fluid-mediated dissolution-reprecipitation given the thermally energetic environment in which these rocks were metamorphosed.
+This process may also explain the overdispersion of the Lu-Hf dates for mnz2 in sample ARK 2017-15 (MSWD = 2.1).
 This would suggest that (partial) dissolution of monazite effectively expels radiogenic Hf and its re-uptake during reprecipitation is limited.
-This in turn preserves the timing (and/or timespan) of fluid-rock interaction, behaving much the same as Pb during the same process (e.g., Harlov et al., 2011; Seydoux-320 Guillaume et al., 2002).
+This in turn preserves the timing (and/or timespan) of fluid-rock interaction, behaving much the same as Pb during the same process (e.g., Harlov et al., 2011; Seydoux-Guillaume et al., 2002).